Its-Alex/infomaniak-dyndns-wildcard/README.md

       - INFOMANIAK_DYNDNS_WILDCARD_IPV6_ENABLED=false # Default to false
 ```

+For update IP of root domain, please use `.`.

 ## How to hack

 First, you should set all environment variables beginning with